 I used Wilton Liquid food coloring - Base Pink.
 Wilton also makes a gel food coloring in pink.

-As I researching what type of cake to make for my dad’s Nifty Cake I tested this gluten-free sponge cake made with oat flour, from Alice Medrich’s Flavor Flourscookbook.
-This is a remarkable cookbook featuring new ways to bake with gluten-free flours.
-I love this cookbook because Alice Medrich is an expert at everything she does.
-I have learned a lot about gluten-free baking using this book.
+As I researched types of cake to make for my dad’s Nifty Cake, I tested this gluten free sponge cake made with oat flour, from Alice Medrich’s Flavor Flours cookbook.
+This is a remarkable cookbook featuring new ways to bake with gluten free flours.
+I love this cookbook because Alice Medrich’s recipes are well thought out and tested.
+It is also easy to follow.
+She is a phenomenal expert at everything she sets her mind to.
+I learned a lot about gluten free baking from reading and testing recipes in this book.
 Her cookbooks are very reliable and the desserts are delicious.

-The Oat Flour Sponge cake was so good and worked beautifully with the strawberries, peaches and cream I decided to share two versions of Nifty Cake.
-Sponge cakes are drier than butter cakes but the added fruit and cream help keep it moist.
-Ms. Medrich even has a very similar version of strawberries and cream cake in Flavor Flours using this sponge cake as the foundation.
+The Oat Flour Sponge cake recipe is a great gluten free sponge cake to use for any cake made with an alternative flour.
+The oat flour brings a slight nutty flavor that compliments the butter in the cake.
+It was so good and worked beautifully with the strawberries, peaches and cream, I decided to share two versions of my Nifty Cake recipe.
+You can also find a similar strawberries and cream cake recipe in Flavor Flours using this sponge cake as the foundation.

 Gluten Free Nifty Cake: Oat Flour Sponge Cake with Strawberries, Peaches and Whipped Cream